-This is especially important if you’re travelling alone, and taking more than 1 flight.
+This is especially important if you’re travelling alone and taking more than one flight.

-Do you seriously want to rely on WiFi in a foreign country if you urgently need to find the closest hospital?
+Do you want to rely on Wi-Fi in a foreign country when you urgently need to find the closest hospital?

-Print all that information out.
-Get all addresses, phone numbers and taxi details ready.
+Print all that information out, please.
+Get all addresses, phone numbers and other details ready.

-Not all places have Uber so make sure you find out all these details before you leave.
+Not all places have Uber, so make sure you find out what taxis are available before you leave too.

 No one knew how to help me because I couldn’t get a single word out of my mouth.

-This isn’t something that will happen very often – at all!
+This isn’t something that should happen very often (or ever)!
 But please don’t take any chances, especially if you’re alone.